Crying in infancy

 WHAT TO DO WHEN A BABY IS CRYING

-When you are not sure why your baby is crying, try eliminating the sources that you can address:
+When you are not sure why your baby is crying, first try to eliminate the sources that you can take care of:

 - Make sure the baby is breathing easily and the fingers, toes, and lips are pink and warm.